Thai royal funeral: Kot

 For high-ranking royalty today, the kot is enshrined on a decorated pedestal known as ' in the Dusit Maha Prasat Throne Hall of the Grand Palace.
 A long strip of cloth known as ', tied to the shroud within the kot and passing under the lid, is laid down to symbolically connect to the deceased during the ' ritual.
 A tube runs down from an opening at the base of the kot, connecting it to a jar (') hidden beneath the pedestal which serves to collect fluids, as the body was mostly allowed to decompose within the kot in the days before embalming.
 This often led to undesirable odours, which had to be masked by burning fragrant incenses.

 The kot probably derived from the use of burial urns in ancient Southeast Asian traditions, which also featured secondary burials, comparable to the custom of waiting a certain period before cremation.
 Despite the Sanskrit origin of the term, such urns were not used by Medieval cultures of the Indian Subcontinent, from which the practice of cremation spread to Thailand, along with Buddhism.

 During the funeral of Princess Mother Srinagarindra in 1995, the royal body was not physically placed in the kot, in accordance with her wishes.
-Instead, a coffin was used, placed behind the pedestal which still customarily bore the empty kot.
-The same was done for the funerals of Princess Galyani Vadhana, King Bhumibol and Queen Mother Sirikit, although Princess Bejaratana opted for her body to be placed in the kot according to tradition.
+Instead, a coffin was used, draped with the royal standard, and placed behind the pedestal which still customarily bore the empty kot.
+The same was done for the funerals of Princess Galyani Vadhana, King Bhumibol, Queen Mother Sirikit and Princess Bajrakitiyabha, although Princess Bejaratana opted for her body to be placed in the kot according to tradition.